IRS Form 8959 Instructions

 Line 18

 Add Line 7, Line 13, and Line 17.
-Enter the total here and include it on Schedule 2, Line 11, then proceed to Part V.
+Enter the total tax here and include it on Schedule 2, Line 11, then proceed to Part V.

 For taxpayers filing Form 1040-PR or Form 1040-SS, enter the total on Line 5, Part I of your respective tax forms.

-Part IV: total additional medicare tax
+part iv: total additional medicare tax

 Part V: Withholding Reconciliation